 |Title:||Associate AD/External Relations|

-Brad Davis enters his seventh year at Merrimack College and his second as the Associate Athletic Director for External Relations.
+Brad Davis enters his eighth year at Merrimack College and his third as the Associate Athletic Director for External Relations.

-In 2011-12, Davis created the Merrimack Sports Network, which broadcast eight games locally on WBIN-TV and five games nationally on Fox College Sports, including all three of Merrimack's Hockey East quarterfinal games at Maine.
-Davis also oversaw the creation and production of Merrimack All-Access, an inside look at the Merrimack hockey program that aired locally and nationally.
+In 2011-12, Davis created the Merrimack Sports Network and oversaw the creation and production of Merrimack All-Access, an inside look at the Merrimack hockey program that aired locally and nationally.
 Fueled by a school record 15 sellouts in 17 home hockey games at Lawler Arena in 2011-12, Merrimack doubled its sponsorship efforts.